Mutsu, Aomori

 Mutsu (むつ市, Mutsu-shi) is a city located in Aomori Prefecture, Japan.
-As of 31 January 2023, the city had an estimated population of 53,804 in 28553, and a population density of 62 persons per km2.
+As of 31 January 2023, the city had an estimated population of 53,804 in 28,553 households, and a population density of 62 persons per km2.
 The total area of the city is 864.12 sqkm, making it the largest municipality in Aomori Prefecture in terms of area.

 Geography

 Mutsu occupies most of Shimokita Peninsula and is bordered by Mutsu Bay to the south and Tsugaru Strait to the north, and is the northernmost city on the island of Honshū.
 The volcanic Osorezan Mountain Range extends across the western and central portion of the city, and includes a number of caldera lakes.
 Mount Hiuchidake, 781 meters above sea level, is on the north side, and Mount Osore is on the south side.
 At the center of Mount Osore is a caldera with a diameter of about 3 kilometers, inside which is a caldera lake called Lake Usori.
-Mount Kamabu (elevation 879m) is located southeast of the caldera's outer rim, and is the highest point of Mount Osore.
+Mount Kamabu (elevation 879 m) is located southeast of the caldera's outer rim, and is the highest point of Mount Osore.
 The Tanabe River, which originates from the Shimokita Hills, flows through Tanabu, the center of Mutsu City, and the Tanabe Plain spreads out in the basin.
-The population is concentrated in the Tanabe, Ōhira, and Ōminato neighborhoods. Ōminato is located at the foot of Mount Kamabu, facing Ōminato Bay where the waves are calm.
+The population is concentrated in the Tanabe, Ōhira, and Ōminato neighborhoods. Ōminato is located at the foot of Mount Kamabu, facing Ōminato Bay, where the waves are calm.
 There is a sand spit called Ashizaki in Ōminato Bay, and the inside of the sand spit is called Ashizaki Bay, which is a natural harbor.
 The Shimokita hills stretch in the southeastern part of the city.

 Parts of the city is within the limits of the Shimokita Hantō Quasi-National Park, including Mount Osore, Yagen Valley, and Taijima.